nglaeser/crypto-glossary/src/glossary_latex.md

 **Sybil attack**: Attack in which an adversary creates multiple fake identities (parties) it controls in order to increase its influence in a network.
 To an outside observer these machines can't be distinguished from other honest parties/identities.
 One way to prevent this is asking new users to perform a somewhat costly registration process as a way to rate-limit creating new identities.

 **Uniform**: A distribution is uniform, or a value uniformly distributed, if every outcome is equally likely.
 We may say that a value is "drawn uniformly at random".
-A uniform distribution over $N$ elements means each of the elements is drawn with probability $1/N$.
+A uniform distribution over N elements means each of the elements is drawn with probability 1/N.

 **Unary**: Compared to binary, which represents numbers using two symbols (0 and 1), the _unary_ representation of a number consists only of 1s.
-Specifically, a number n is represented in unary as a string of n 1s (e.g., 5 in unary would be 11111).
-Security parameters are usually given as input in their unary representation, i.e. $1^\lambda$.
+Specifically, a number n is represented in unary as a string of n 1s (e.g., 5 in unary would be 11111). _Security parameters_ are usually given as input in their unary representation, i.e. $1^\lambda$.

 **Without loss of generality**: